-Whether you are coming to Merseburg to participate in an exchange semester, to do a research project or a full degree, we cordially welcome you to Merseburg University of Applied Sciences (HoMe) and look forward to spending time together with you on the campus!
+Whether you come to Merseburg for an exchange semester, a research project or a full degree programme, we warmly welcome you to Merseburg University of Applied Sciences (HoMe) and look forward to spending time with you on campus!

 Contact Information